dagu-org/dagu/README.md

 ## Why not an existing workflow scheduler like Airflow?

 There are existing tools such as Airflow, Prefect, Temporal, etc., but many libraries require you to write code in a programming language such as Python to define the DAG.
 In systems that have been in operation for a long time, there are already complex jobs with hundreds of thousands of lines of code written in other languages such as Perl or Shell Scripts.
-Adding another layer of Python on top of these codes would further reduce maintainability.
+Adding another layer of complexity on top of these codes would further reduce maintainability.
 So we developed dagu, which requires no coding, is easy to use, self-contained, and ideal for small projects.

 ## How does it work?
 dagu is a single command and it uses the local file system to store data.
 Therefore, no DBMS or cloud service is required.